 “Life is too short, take nothing for granted”

-These are catch phrases we have probably allowed to roll off our tongues at one time or another.
+Catch phrases roll off our tongues at one time or another.

-Both have so much meaning and I hazard a guess, a slightly different meaning for all of us.
+I hazard a guess, they have a slightly different meaning for all of us.

-On my Facebook Support Group, we have a weekly segment called “Thankful Thursday”.
+On my Facebook Support Group, we often have a segment called “Thankful Thursday”.
 Members share a few things they are grateful for in their lives.
 Big or small, it doesn’t matter.

 It sounds easy enough but all of our members suffer from debilitating chronic illness.
 It can be incredibly hard not to be overcome by pain and symptoms.

 Nevertheless, we do all find something good in our lives to share and celebrate.
-It’s a lovely uplifting segment that I look forward to each week.
+It’s a lovely uplifting segment and reminds us life can be good, despite our diseases.

 As I was contemplating the things I was grateful for this week, I realised I was really struggling to honestly feel grateful at all.